Biofeedback for Cancer

 Can biofeedback help people with cancer?

-Biofeedback has been shown to help patients reduce the severity and occurrence of headaches, insomnia, and chronic pain, but has not been found to affect cancer cells.
+Biofeedback has been shown to help people reduce the severity and occurrence of headaches, insomnia, and chronic pain.
+But it has not been found to affect cancer cells.

 How does biofeedback work?